estuary/connectors/source-firestore/README.md

 As a concrete example, there might be a `users` collection containing documents `users/alice` and `users/bob`, or possibly `users/1` and `users/2`.
-Those user documents could in turn have `messages` subcollections nested beneath them, like `users/alice/messages/123` and `users/bob/messages/456`.
+Those user documents could in turn have `messages` subcollections nested beneath them (like `users/alice/messages` and `users/bob/messages`), containing documents such as `users/alice/messages/1` and `users/bob/messages/1`).

-The `source-firestore` connector captures from patterns of nested subcollections across all documents, so in the above example the available resources to capture are `users` and `users/*/messages`.
+The `source-firestore` connector captures all documents with a particular sequence of collection names, so in the above example the available resources to capture are `users` and `users/*/messages`, where the latter will contain documents from all users.
+Captured documents have a property `/_meta/path` which contains the full path at which the document occurred.

 Configuration
 -------------

-TODO(wgd): Describe configuration and prerequisites better, include an example.

-The connector requires account credentials and that's pretty much it.
+In general you should only need to provide Google Cloud Service Account credentials in JSON form, and the database name will be inferred from the `project_id` property of those credentials.
+However it is possible to explicitly specify the database name if desired.

+Capture bindings need to specify a collection path/pattern such as `foo/*/bar/*/baz`, which will capture all documents with a path like `foo/<fooID>/bar/<barID>/baz/<bazID>`.
+In addition they need to specify a `backfillMode` selection.
+If you're not sure this should probably be set to `async`.

 ### Backfill Modes

-TODO(wgd): Describe backfill modes better.

 Each resource binding must specify a `backfillMode`.
 Allowed values are `none`, `sync`, and `async`:

-  - The `none` backfill mode skips preexisting data and just captures new documents and changes to existing documents which occur after the binding was added.
+  - The backfill mode `none` skips preexisting data and just captures new documents, and changes to existing documents which occur after the binding was added.
-  - The `async` backfill mode streams only new changes (like the `none` mode) and then spawns another worker thread in parallel to query chunks of data.
+  - The backfill mode `async` streams only new changes (like the `none` mode) but then spawns another worker thread in parallel to request chunks of preexisting data, one at a time.
     - This mechanism has been tested to work reliably on collections of up to 50 million documents and to make progress even when restarted frequently (every 30s, in tests).
-    - The downside is that its guarantees about duplicated documents are necessarily laxer than `sync` backfills, since backfilled data and new changes are interleaved without any coordination.
-Automatic discovery specifies `{"strategy": "maximize", "key": "/_meta/mtime"}` for all collections, so this will generally work out fine in practice.
+    - The downside is that backfilled data and new changes are interleaved without any coordination, so any guarantees about duplicated or stale document reads are laxer than for `sync` backfills.
+    - In addition, incremental progress across restarts works by serializing the path of the last document backfilled in the connector state checkpoints, and if the document is modified while the connector restarts the backfill will be forced to start over.
+      This only happens when the connector restarts, so if the backfill completes in a single run of the connector there should be no danger of this happening.
+    - Automatic discovery specifies `{"strategy": "maximize", "key": "/_meta/mtime"}` for all collections, so in general duplicated or stale reads of documents should not alter the materialized outputs from a collection.
   - The `sync` backfill mode asks Firestore to stream document changes since the beginning of time, and relies on Firestore to make sure we end up with a consistent and up-to-date view of the dataset.